LLucchini/HoWDe/README.md

 - `tz_hour_start`, `tz_minute_start`(optional): If timestamps are in UTC, these are used to shift them to local time
 - `country`(optional): If not provided, a dummy "GL0B" will be added

-💡 Scalability Tip: This package involves heavy computations (e.g. window functions, UDFs).
+💡 Scalability Tip: This package involves heavy computations (e.g., window functions, UDFs).
 To ensure efficient parallel processing, use df.repartition("useruuid") to distribute data across partitions evenly.
 This reduces memory bottlenecks and improves resource utilization.

-#### ⚙️ Key Parameters
+### ⚙️ Key Parameters
 - `input_data` (PySpark DataFrame, default=None): Input dataset containing all mandatory columns: useruuid, loc, start, end.
 - `range_window_home` (float or list): Sliding window size (in days) used to detect home locations. (*)
 - `range_window_work` (float or list): Size of the window used to detect work locations. (*)